ConYel/my_site_two/README.md

 There are no happy endings.
 Endings are the saddest part, So just give me a happy middle And a very happy start.
 ― Shel Silverstein

+A person who is nice to you, but rude to the waiter, is not a nice person.
+― Dave Barry